AmethystBird/COMP3016-Lab-Tasks/Lab5/README.md

 glBufferData(GL_ARRAY_BUFFER, sizeof(vertices), vertices, GL_STATIC_DRAW);
 ```

 Lastly, we need to give our vertex shader on the GPU access to the VBO.
-In order to do this, we need to assign memory for a vertex attribute pointer on the GPU with the ```glVertexAttribPointer()``` function.
+In order to do this, we need to assign memory for a vertex attribute array that will be sent to the GPU.
+This is done with the ```glVertexAttribPointer()``` function.
 There are many parameters that this function needs to take:
 - #1: Vertex attribute index
 - #2: Vertex attribute size, which equates to the size of one element of the vertices array
 - #3: Type of data, so a float
 - #4: Whether to normalise the data; this can be useful for integers, but not for floats
-- #5: The stride, which determines the space between each vertex attribute; in our case the size of 3 floating point numbers
+- #5: The stride, which determines the space between each vertex attribute in the array; in our case the size of 3 floating point numbers
 - #6: The offset of where the coordinate data should begin in the buffer; position 0 is the start of the VBO

 **CPP**